MechaBay

 When Zeon forces arrived seeking Doan, he fought to protect the children and island.
 Amuro assisted despite Doan being an enemy deserter, and together they defended the sanctuary from the attacking forces.
 After the battle, Doan chose to remain on the island.
 Amuro departed, leaving Doan to his chosen path of protecting children rather than continuing as a soldier.

-Doan represented soldiers who could not continue killing, questioning military duty when it required atrocities and choosing conscience over orders.
-His desertion wasn’t cowardice but moral choice – he could not reconcile continued combat with his conscience.
+Cucuruz Doan represented soldiers who could not continue killing during the One Year War, questioning military duty when it required atrocities and choosing conscience over orders.
+His desertion was not cowardice but a moral choice – he could not reconcile continued combat with his conscience.
 His character explored whether refusing to fight could itself be an act of courage.

-Doan served as a mirror for Amuro.
+Doan served as a mirror for Amuro Ray.
 Both were skilled pilots burdened by killing, and both questioned their roles as soldiers.
 Doan showed one possible future – abandoning warfare for redemption – whilst Amuro chose to continue fighting.
-However, Amuro understood Doan’s choice, recognizing it as a legitimate response to the moral burden of combat.
+However, Amuro understood Doan’s choice, recognising it as a legitimate response to the moral burden of combat.

 Behind the Scenes

-“Cucuruz Doan’s Island” (Episode 15) was created for Mobile Suit Gundam as standalone episode exploring anti-war themes through a deserter’s story.
+‘Cucuruz Doan’s Island’ (Episode 15) was created for Mobile Suit Gundam as a standalone episode exploring anti-war themes through a deserter’s story.
 Director Tomino Yoshiyuki used Doan to examine whether soldiers could atone for warfare’s violence.

 The episode was notably excluded from some compilations and international releases, but remained beloved by fans for its exploration of moral complexity and alternative to constant warfare.
 The image of a Zaku used for farming rather than combat became iconic – representing swords beaten into ploughshares.